 The power to stimulate change lies in the hands of conscious consumers and active citizens through the choices they make every day.
 We look to keep our members informed about everything from local economic trends to fuel usage in certain locations, to technology issues such as data recovery prices.
-Together with governments and business, individuals can influence local as well as global issues such as climate change, financial instability, poverty and personal health.
+Together with governments and business, individuals can influence local as well as global issues such as climate change, law issues, financial instability, poverty and personal health issues like this.

 The challenges we face are complex.
 They are systematic and personal, immediate and long-term.
 PERL focuses on research and education for behaviour and policy change towards more responsible, sustainable living.
 PERL contributes to the process of assisting people to move…..

 - from fear to hope

 Welcome on March 10-11, 2015 to the PERL international conference entitled:

 A Decade of Responsible Living: Preparing, Engaging, Responding and Learning.